opentripplanner/OpenTripPlanner/docs/Configuration.md

 date | Local date.
 The format is _YYYY-MM-DD_ (ISO-8601). | `2020-09-21`
 date or period | A _local date_, or a _period_ relative to today.
 The local date has the format `YYYY-MM-DD` and the period has the format `PnYnMnD` or `-PnYnMnD` where `n` is a integer number. | `P1Y` is one year from now, `-P3M2D` means 3 months and 2 days ago, and `P1D` means tomorrow. regexp pattern | A regular expression pattern used to match a sting. | `"$^"` matches an empty string. `"gtfs"` matches `"A-*gtfs*-file.zip"`. `"$\w{3})-.*\.xml^"` matches a filename with 3 alpha-numeric characters in the beginning of the filename and _.xml_ as file extension.
-uri | An URI path to a resource like a file or a URL. | `"gs://bucket/path/a.obj"` `"http://foo.bar/"` `"file:///Users/x/local/file" linear function | A linear function with one input parameter(x) used to calculate a value.
+uri | An URI path to a resource like a file or a URL.
+Relative URIs are resolved relative to the OTP base path. | `"gs://bucket/path/a.obj"` `"http://foo.bar/"` `"file:///Users/x/local/file"` `"myGraph.obj"` `"../street/streetGraph-${otp.serialization.version.id}.obj"` linear function | A linear function with one input parameter(x) used to calculate a value.
 Usually used to calculate a limit.
 For example to calculate a limit in seconds to be 1 hour plus 2 times the value(x) use: `3600 + 2.0 x`, to set an absolute value(3000) use: `3000 + 0x` | `"600 + 2.0 x"`